 Here is the thing ...

-The underserved need plans not products.
+The underserved need plans to create wealth, not products that save wealth.
 They need non-sales advice solutions.
-They need wealth creating plans.
+They need wealth-creating plans.

-These wealth creation plans closely resemble business plans, including year by year profit & loss accounts and balance sheets.
-They are delivered by utilising business planning tools and lifetime cashflow forecasting tools.
+This wealth creation plan resembles business plans, including year-by-year profit & loss accounts and balance sheets.
+They are delivered by identifying productive assets, leveraging entrepreneurial opportunities, creating sustainable livelihoods, and utilising business planning tools and lifetime cashflow forecasting tools.

 The cost of delivering financial planning is far lower than the cost of providing financial intermediation.

 Globally, financial planning is typically a non-regulated activity.
 By removing regulation from the process, the planning firm removes over half of the operating costs of running the business.

 Margins are improved for planning firms, even after considerable cost savings are passed on to the client.

 The potential cost savings diminish when tax is considered.
 In the UK, financial planning is subject to Value Added Tax (VAT).
 Whereas financial intermediation is not.
 Also, financial intermediation fees can be facilitated by deductions from the tax-favoured product.

 The big gain in cost savings materialises when we consider what a generic financial planner can do that a financial intermediary cannot.
 Financial intermediaries must make personalised recommendations.
 This can only ever be delivered on a one-to-one basis.
 The financial intermediary exchanges time for money.
 Time is limited, so the capacity to service clients is limited, and the cost of service delivery is high.